 B.A., University of Arizona; M.P.H., Mel and Enid Zuckerman College of Public Health, University of Arizona; PhD, Mel and Enid Zuckerman College of Public Health, University of Arizona; Postdoctoral, University of Arizona Health Sciences, Center for Health Disparities Research

 Health Inequities; Alcohol and Substance Use

-My research uses a multilevel perspective and mixed methods approach to understand and address the impact of systemic processes that perpetuate racial/ethnic health disparities in historically marginalized populations.
-My work addresses inequities in Latinx, im/migrant, indigenous, and farmworker populations.
-Currently I am interested in understanding how individual level experiences interact with macro-level characteristics and social networks to influence the health-related behaviors of Latinx men.
-Specifically, my research examines a range of health behaviors related to substance abuse, healthy food choice, and physical activity, with an emphasis on developing and testing culturally-and gender-responsive interventions.
-An emerging area of my work also incorporates the improvement of health communication and community engagement strategies in research and public health practice with underserved minority communities.
+Currently, I am interested in understanding how individual-level experiences interact with macro-level characteristics and social networks to influence the health-related behaviors of Latinx men.
+Specifically, my research examines a range of health behaviors related to alcohol and substance misuse, chronic stress, healthy food choice, and physical activity, with an emphasis on developing and testing culturally-and gender-responsive interventions.
+I also work to identify and assess the ways in which patriarchal systems impact the health and wellbeing of minoritized communities as well as how these systems affect the ways in which research is conducted.
+An emerging area of my work also incorporates the improvement of health communication and community engagement strategies in research and public health practice with historically underserved communities.